 University president Dr. Joseph Castro says nearly 25,000 students are on campus every day.
 He believes the new service will help ease congestion and free up parking at Fresno State.

-"Our students, our faculty and our staff will be able to utilize an even better transportation option to get them to get their classes on time and ready to learn and to teach," he said.
+"Our students, our faculty, and our staff will be able to utilize an even better transportation option to get them to get their classes on time and ready to learn and to teach," he said.

 "We will do premium shelters," Marshall said.
-"These tin can kind of shelters that we have right now will go away on Cedar and on Shaw.
+"These 'tin can' kind of shelters that we have right now will go away on Cedar and on Shaw.
 They will be replaced with some really high-quality glass shelters."

-The new buses for FAX-15 were purchased by several grants.
+Several grants funded the purchase of the new buses for FAX 15 routes.
 Each new bus can accommodate over 50 passengers at a time.

 When compared to other buses in town each one stands out.
-"The big difference is that the windows aren't framed windows," Marshall said.
-"The frames are covered, inside, has a wheelchair secured system that's electric and that's completely automated."
+"The big difference is that the windows aren't framed," Marshall said.
+"The frames are covered.
+Inside has a wheelchair securement system that's electric, and that's completely automated."

-FAX-15 service will operate every 15 minutes Monday through Friday from 6 a.m. until 6 p.m.
+FAX 15 services will operate every 15 minutes Monday through Friday from 6 a.m. until 6 p.m.